peekbehind/peekbehind-ghost-format/documentation/format.md

 A ghost lists the sequence of user interactions, in chronological order.

 After recording, a single ghost recorder is expected to be received.
-For replay, several ghost records are sent together, wrapped in an extra array.
+For replay, up to five ghost records are sent together wrapped in an extra array sorted from oldest to newest.

 For conciseness, records are represented as nested arrays rather than objects with named properties.
 Fields are ordered from the most common (the version of